pmj/QemuUSBTablet-OSX/readme.md

 Notes:

- * This driver is code-signed by Phillip Jordan (the author), so OS X 10.9 and up will accept it without complaining, and the installer will not produce the gatekeeper warning on 10.7.5 and up.
+ * The binary builds for this driver are code-signed by Phillip Jordan (the author), so OS X 10.9 and up will accept it without complaining, and the installer will not produce the gatekeeper warning on 10.7.5 and up.
 Check the signature by clicking the lock icon in the top right corner to make sure the package has not been tampered with.
- * I have built the kext from source using Xcode 6.1.1 and the OS X 10.9 SDK.
-If you use the 10.10 SDK, the resulting binary will not load on 10.9.
-So if your Xcode version doesn't come with the 10.9 SDK, I suggest downloading and installing Xcode 6.1.1.
+ * I have built the kext from source using Xcode 7.3.1 and the OS X 10.11 SDK for the 10.11+ kext, and Xcode 6.4 and the OS X 10.9 SDK for the 10.9+ kext.
+If you use the 10.10 SDK, the resulting binary will not load on 10.9, and a 10.12 SDK build may not work on 10.11.
+So I'd recommend building with the SDKs I've suggested.
 (You can have multiple versions of Xcode installed in parallel)
  * The code is free software, released under the [LGPL (GNU Lesser General Public License)](https://www.gnu.org/licenses/lgpl.html).
-If you would like to use this software, but the license does not meet your requirements, or if you require commercial support for this software, please contact the author, [Phil Jordan](phil@philjordan.eu).
+If you would like to use this software, but the license does not meet your requirements, or if you require commercial support for this software, please contact the author, [Phil Dennis-Jordan](phil@philjordan.eu).
  * The software comes with no warranties.
 Use at your own risk.
 Please note that kernel extensions run at the lowest possible level in the operating system, so programming errors can cause crashes, data corruption, security issues, or worse.

+## The Packaging system

+There are currently 3 distinct packages, which are combined into the single installer package.
+They are:

+ * **eu.philjordan.driver.QemuUSBTabletHIDEventDriver** (QemuUSBTablet.pkg) - The codeless kext for OS X 10.8 and earlier.
+Installs to `/System/Library/Extensions/`, and only on those older systems.
+ * **eu.philjordan.driver.QemuUSBTablet** (QemuUSBTabletUSBDriver.pkg) - The OS X 10.9/10.10 kext.
+Installs to `/Library/Extensions/` on OS X 10.10 and older.
+We install it on 10.8 and older because it's possible the system might later be upgraded, at which point the driver would otherwise stop working.
+ * **eu.dennis-jordan.driver.QemuUSBTablet-10.11** (QemuUSBTablet1011.pkg) - The OS X 10.11+ kext.
+Installs to `/Library/Extensions/`, on all OS versions.
+We also install it on 10.10 and older because it's possible the system might later be upgraded, at which point the driver would otherwise stop working.

+The inconsistent naming of these packages is an accident of history, but to avoid confusing OS X's package database in the case of an update, we haven't retroactively fixed it.
+Note that these identifiers are the **package** identifiers, and not to be confused with the **kext bundle identifiers**.